annettedorothea/de.acegen/README.md

   * [SuperMemo App As PoC](#supermemo-app-as-poc)
   * [The Replay Mechanism](#the-replay-mechanism)
   * [Automated Testing](#automated-testing)

-_DSL (Domain Specific Language) and code generator implemented with Xtext based on the Action - Command - Event pattern_

-This tool helps you to write web APIs and web clients and can be plugged into Eclipse.

 # The Action - Command - Event Pattern